tballmsft/WhenDo/README.md

 How can you introduce students to the features of the BBC micro:bit (V2) and programming with just the micro:bit itself?
-The answer is this simple "WhenDo" application, which is the brainchild of David Whale Click [here](https://makecode.microbit.org/S09273-08316-87957-87908) to open the WhenDo application in MakeCode.
+The answer is this simple "WhenDo" application, which is the brainchild of David Whale.

+Click [here](https://makecode.microbit.org/S09273-08316-87957-87908) to
+open the WhenDo application in MakeCode.